Summary

 The General Assembly drafts and legislates the state laws of North Carolina, also known as the General Statutes.
 The General Assembly is a bicameral legislature, consisting of the North Carolina House of Representatives (formerly called the North Carolina House of Commons until 1868) and the North Carolina Senate.
 Since 1868, the House has had 120 members, while the Senate has had 50 members.
 There are no term limits for either chamber.

-Both chambers have two-year terms and are currently controlled by the Republican Party, by three-fifths majority necessary to override vetoes.
+Both chambers have two-year terms and are currently controlled by the Republican Party, but only the House of Representatives by the three-fifths majority necessary to override vetoes.

 History